 The best option for you depends on many factors, including your treatment goals and preferences, which you should discuss with your healthcare team.
 You may be given different types of treatment to consider or choose from.
 It’s important to discuss them, with the help of your healthcare team, so you can understand the benefits and risks of each option and make the best treatment choice for you.

 Pills, also known as oral medications, can come in tablet or capsule form.

 Infusion treatments are administered intravenously (IV), usually through a needle in the arm.
 They may be given less frequently than self-administered therapies and are typically administered by a healthcare professional in a hospital, infusion center, or doctor’s office.

 Injectable therapies are another way to treat MS. Your doctor can show you, or your care partner, how to use a needle or autoinjector to inject the medication under your skin or into your muscle tissue.

 Be sure to discuss your symptoms and treatment options with your doctor.
-Together, you can decide which treatment may be best to help with your MS.
+Together, you can weigh the benefits and risks of each option and decide which treatment may be best to help with your MS.